howonlee/stupidmlp/readme.md

 Of course, you went through more epochs this way.
 O(log_2(end hidden layer)) times more passes for what would have been one pass in normal backprop.
 So a full account is that it takes O(input * log_2(end hidden layer) ** 2) time.

-Isn't that spiffy?
-Very similar to [FastDTW](https://gi.cebitec.uni-bielefeld.de/teaching/2007summer/jclub/papers/Salvador2004.pdf).
+It's very similar to [FastDTW](https://gi.cebitec.uni-bielefeld.de/teaching/2007summer/jclub/papers/Salvador2004.pdf).
+You may also think it a little bit dishonest, but it _is_  the case that the neural network can use that expanded representation.

 Results
 ===